CanAISolutions/canai-cursor-codex-v6.1.4/docs/ideal-cx-thread-v2-emotional-sovereignty.md

 *"In a world of artificial intelligence, we choose to amplify authentic wisdom.
 In a landscape of automated efficiency, we choose to architect human flourishing.
-In an era of digital connection, we choose to honor the sacred sovereignty of every dreamer who dares to build something meaningful."*
+In an era of digital connection, we choose to honor the sacred sovereignty of every dreamer who dares to build something meaningful.
+**In a marketplace of promises, we choose to provide proof."***

 **Welcome to Emotional Sovereignty.
+Welcome to Trust Transparency.
 Welcome to CanAI.**